Clustered Federated Learning based on Nonconvex Pairwise Fusion: Introduction

-The rest of this paper is organized as follows: Section 2 outlines related works.
-Section 3 provides the relevant background and defines the main problem.
-Section 4 details the proposed {FPFC} algorithm and the regularization parameter tuning strategy.
-Section 5 presents the theoretical results of {FPFC} and the statistical property.
+This paper is structured as follows.
+Section 2 outlines related works.
+Section 3 provides the relevant background and formulates the main problem.
+Section 4 details the proposed FPFC algorithm and the regularization parameter tuning strategy.
+Section 5 presents the theoretical results of FPFC and its statistical properties.
 The experimental results are presented in Section 6.
 Section 7 concludes the paper.

-\section{Related Work}
+\section{Related work}

-As this work addresses several issues of existing clustered FL algorithms via a pairwise fusion penalty, we overview the related work in two subtopics: heterogeneous FL and clustering via pairwise fusion penalty.
+As this work addresses several issues of existing clustered FL algorithms via a pairwise fusion penalty, we review the related work in two subtopics: heterogeneous FL and clustering via pairwise fusion penalty.

-\subsection{Heterogeneous Federated Learning}
+\subsection{Heterogeneous federated learning}

-Federated learning has led to a flurry of interest since it was first proposed by \cite{Mc2017}.
-The most popular method is the {FedAvg} algorithm, and it has been shown to work well empirically, particularly for non-convex problems.
-Convergence of {FedAvg} for i.i.d data can be guaranteed \cite{Stich2018}, but it can diverge in practical settings when the data on the users' devices are non-i.i.d, i.e., heterogeneous \cite{Zhang2020}.
+Federated learning has sparked significant interest since it was first proposed by \cite{Mc2017}.
+The most popular method is the FederatedAveraging (FedAvg) algorithm, and it has been shown to work well empirically, particularly for non-convex problems.
+FedAvg converges when the data is i.i.d \cite{Stich2018}, but it can diverge in practical settings when the data on the users' devices are non-i.i.d, i.e., heterogeneous \cite{Zhang2020}.
 Several formulations have been proposed to tackle these heterogeneity issues, such as adding some adaptation terms to the global model, personalized FL, and clustered FL.